 Treatment for Perforated Eardrum

-The treatment for perforated eardrums focuses on addressing the root cause, typically linked to middle ear infections or external ear infections, i.e., Otitis Media or Otitis Externa.
+The treatment for perforated eardrum focuses on addressing the root cause, typically linked to middle ear infections or external ear infections, i.e., Otitis Media or Otitis Externa.
 The primary goal is to correct the underlying issue, and this often involves the administration of antibiotics tailored to the specific type of bacteria or fungus causing the infection.

-In most cases, if the treatment is initiated early, during the initial three months, there is a good chance of the perforation healing.
+In most cases, if the eardrum rupture treatment is initiated early, during the initial three months, there is a good chance of the perforation healing.
 However, if the perforation is extensive or if the infection persists beyond this period, it may lead to a permanent perforation.

 Perforation due to Otomycosis, i.e., infections in the external ear due to fungus, are more likely to require surgery than the perforation that is the result of a bacterial infection.